 Robert Siegel is a General Partner at XSeed Capital, bringing leadership in strategy definition, operational execution, and international sales and marketing for companies of all sizes.

 Robert’s investment areas include enterprise software, business operations where computational technology helps automate/improve company performance, and computing platforms that shape both business and consumer behaviors.
 He sits on the Board of Directors of Lex Machina, SIPX, Zooz, DropThought, CirroSecure and ZipLine.
-Robert spearheaded XSeed’s investments in Pixlee, Chatous, Neon, Breezeworks, Cape Productions, and The League, and also supports other portfolio companies such as Citrine Informatics.
+Robert spearheads XSeed’s investments in Pixlee, Chatous, Neon, Breezeworks, Cape Productions, Dispatcher, and The League, and also supports other portfolio companies such as Citrine Informatics.

 Prior to joining XSeed, Robert was General Manager of the Video and Software Solutions division for GE Security, with annual revenues of $350 million.
 Robert was also Executive Vice President of Pixim, Inc., a fabless semiconductor firm specializing in image sensors and processors (acquired by Sony).
 Before Pixim, Robert was Co-Founder & Chief Executive Officer of Weave Innovations Inc. (acquired by Kodak), a network services developer that invented the world’s first digital picture frame, and delivered photos and other digital media to PCs and internet / mobile devices.